harrysolovay/Liminal/docs/index.md

 ## `ResponseFormat`

-We create the `ResponseFormat` to be used with the OpenAI client.
+Create `ResponseFormat` for use with OpenAI clients.

 ```ts twoslash
 import { T } from "structured-outputs"